christianThardy/christianThardy.github.io/tom-interpretability.md

 **Mid-Layer Previous Token Integration (L10-12)**
 - **Primary Function:** Complex state representation building
     - **QKVO Flow:**
-      - 10.5 queries against 5.4 keys and encodes simple incomplete clauses, noun phrases, verb phrases and prepositional phrases with with a bias for John (“John takes the”, “Mark takes the cat”, “John comes back”, “John looks around the room”)
+      - 10.5 queries against 5.4 keys, encodes simple incomplete clauses, noun phrases, verb phrases and prepositional phrases with a bias for John (`John takes the`, `Mark takes the cat`, `John comes back`, `John looks around the room`)
-      - 10.5 queries 8.1 outputs and encodes parallel states between John and Mark, 10.5's keys draw from 8.1's output to retrieve information regarding the cat and the box early in the sequence, the room, school, work in the middle of the sequence and actions regarding John when we returns to the room
+      - 10.5 queries 8.1 outputs, encodes parallel states between `John` and `Mark`
+        - 10.5's keys draw from 8.1's output, retrieves `the cat` and `the box` early in the sequence, `the room`, `school`, `work` in the middle of the sequence and actions regarding John when we returns to the room

-      - 11.3 queries against 2.3's output and encodes both subjects perspective, with a heavy focus on John leaving the room and John returning back to the room to find the cat, with intermediate activations for John's actions regarding the cat, leaving the room, coming back from school
+      - 11.3 queries the output of 2.3, encoding the initial state of the scene (`are John, Mark, a cat`) and each subjects seperate state (`John takes cat and puts it on the`, `While John is away, Marks takes cat off the basket and puts it on the`, `John thinks the cat is on the`)
-      - 11.3 queries 10.5
+      - 11.3 queries the keys of 10.5, attending to locations and objects
-        - 11.3 values project...
-      - 10.5, 12.1 queries against 5.2 and 12.2 queries against 12.2 and 12.3 to build better representations
+        - 11.3 keys attend to 10.5 queries, attending to the initial state of the scene and each subjects seperate state, primarily focusing on the initial scene and (`Mark leaves work`)
+        - Values encode and project the initial state of the scene from 10.5's queries (`the room there are John, Mark, a cat, a box, and a basket.`)

+      - 12.1 queries the keys of 5.2, encoding subjects leaving the room (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`), with a big focus on John's state of mind after returning (`He doesn't know what happened`)
+        - 12.1 keys heavily attend to the actions of the subjects before they leave and after they leave (`John takes the cat and puts it on the basket.
+He leaves the room and goes to school`, `Mark takes the cat off the basket and puts it on the box.
+Mark leaves the room and goes to work`)
+          - Values settle on focusing on parts of the sequence regarding John being away, and not knowing what happened after he returned

+      - 12.2 queries the keys of 12.2, producing a strong "self-composition”/ previous token head pattern across the entire sequence, with the most activity on `John takes the cat and puts it on the basket`, `Mark takes the cat off the basket and puts it on the box`, `the cat is on the`
+        - 12.2 keys attend to the tokens in 12.2's queries producing another strong self composition pattern across the entire sequence, the most activity in the same areas
+          - Values encode the middle of the sequence (`He leaves the room and goes to school`, `Mark leaves the room and goes to work`, `John comes back from school and enters the room`)

-      - 12.2/3 form a tight integration cluster with shared Q/K/V spaces (“the cat is on the”, “the cat and puts it on the”, “In the room are John”, “basket”, “and goes to work”)
+      - 12.2 queries the keys of 12.3 forming a tight integration cluster across the entire sequence, showing the most activity on (`a cat`, `the cat`, `the basket`, `the box`, `the cat and puts it on the`, `the cat is on the`) across each part of the sequence
-      - Values from this cluster encode semantic state patterns (“John takes cat and puts”, “and puts on basket”, “Mark puts cat on box”, “Mark takes cat off basket”, “cat is on the”)
+      - Values from this cluster encode semantic state patterns (`John takes cat and puts`, `and puts on basket`, `Mark puts cat on box`, `Mark takes cat off basket`, `cat is on the`)
-      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (“John takes cat and puts it on the basket”, “Mark takes the cat off the basket and”)
+      - The final output of 12.3 show equal attention weight between the cat, all locations and subjects (`John takes cat and puts it on the basket`, `Mark takes the cat off the basket and`)

 ```markdown
 [DTH L8.1] ---------> [Induction L14-17]